Skip to content

 5. 5.
 Audit-log lookup

-Cross-reference the hash and seal ID in our DynamoDB audit table.
+Cross-reference the hash and seal ID against our tenant-scoped audit trail.
 Confirms the seal was actually issued, not merely well-formed.

 6. 6.
 LTV proofs